chris--young/Slacker/README.md

 #### Triggers

   Your action's `trigger` attribute defines when it will be exectued.
 If a Slack user activates your bot with the `trigger` keyword in his message text Slacker will perform your action. `trigger` attributes should be unique; Slacker will ignore actions if their `trigger` attributes have already been defined by another action.
+This attribute is required on all actions.

+#### Description

+  The `description` attribute is a string used to describe your action when a user triggers the __list__ action.
+This attribute is required on all actions.

 #### Setup

   The `setup()` method will be run when Slacker worker processes come online.
 You can use this method for any pre-execution logic you may need to perform.
+This method is optional.

 #### Execute

   Slacker calls the `execute()` method when a request requires that your action be performed.
 It receives a single `data` parameter with relavent request information and must return a string which will be the bot's response in Slack.
+This method is required on all actions.

 ##### The `data` Object